aws-samples/aws-sap-golden-ami-image-builder/README.md

 - 4.1.
 On line 24 you'll see it cloning this original repo from main branch.
 Update it to clone your own repository
 5. Run the Terraform solution
 5.1 If this is not the first version you are running Terraform, add a new entry on the dev.tfvars file under "versions" variable.
 This way you will create a new build and not discard the previous AMI(s) created

+#### Important - by customizing the solution you should add any additional OS hardening strategies your security standards mandate.

 # Running the solution